Thursday, January 31, 2008

 second boat in the back.
 It is no where near finished.
 I plan to

+work on it most of tomorrow.
 I am often asked how long it takes

 to paint a large painting.
 There is no real answer to this.
 I simply